SpM-lab/sparse-ir-fortran/README.md

 This subroutine updates the objects depending on `beta`.

-## Available object and subroutines
+## Available objects and subroutines

 A detailed explanation of the IR basis objects and subroutines is shown [HERE](https://spm-lab.github.io/sparse-ir-fortran/).